UPPMAX/bianca_workshops/docs/intermediate/gpu.md

 #SBATCH --gpus-per-node=1
 #SBATCH -t 1:00:00
 ```
+- Similarly for interactive session on GPU node, use the same `-C gpu --gpus-per-node=` flag.

 ## GPU accessibility check

 - Sanity check if CUDA is loaded properly by checking CUDA environment variable: